The Benefits of Being Your Own Developmental Editor: A Writer's Guide

 Story structure is your framework.
 It doesn’t have to be rigid or formulaic, but it should be intentional.
 Look at:

-Your major turning points (inciting incident, midpoint, climax)
+Your major turning points (inciting incident, “the muddy middle,” climax).

-How scenes build (and escalate) momentum or tension
+How scenes build (and escalate) momentum or tension, creating rising action.
+Individual scenes should do this as well.

 Character Arcs

 A character wants something.
 They go after it.
 Things get in the way.
-They change.
+They change and evolve.

 If that’s not happening, your character might just be a personality walking in circles.
 Ask: